SBA 7(a) Business Acquisition: Complete Timeline & Process Guide for Sellers (2026)

 Once the buyer, seller, and all third parties have delivered ALL closing needs to the bank, the final SBA authorization process begins.

 With PLP banks: Even though PLP banks have delegated approval authority, they still must pull final authorization from the SBA E-Tran system before closing.
 This authorization verifies eligibility, ownership, and provides final confirmation of the SBA guarantee.
-Most lenders request this about a week before closing, and it typically takes 24-48 hours to receive.
+Most lenders request this about a week before closing.
+It typically takes 24 to 48 hours to receive.
 The bank cannot close without this authorization.

 With non-PLP banks: The full loan package must be submitted to the SBA for review and approval.
-Expect 10-20 business days (sometimes longer—the SBA timeline is unpredictable).
+Expect 10 to 20 business days.
+Sometimes longer.
+The SBA timeline is unpredictable.

 Important: The bank will NOT schedule a closing date until they have final SBA E-Tran authorization and nearly all conditions are met.
-Even with PLP banks, this means waiting until about a week before the anticipated closing to pull authorization, then another 24-48 hours to receive it.
+Even with PLP banks, this means waiting until about a week before the anticipated closing to pull authorization, then another 24 to 48 hours to receive it.
 This is why you can’t get a firm date earlier in the process.

 Week 9-10: Closing is scheduled

-Once the bank receives SBA E-Tran authorization (24-48 hours for PLP banks, up to 10-20 days for non-PLP banks), they prepare closing documents and officially assign a closing date.
+Once the bank receives SBA E-Tran authorization, they prepare closing documents and officially assign a closing date.

 Closing day:

-• Review and sign all documents (2-4 hours typically)
+- Review and sign all documents (2 to 4 hours typically)

 Funding:

-• More commonly: wire arrives within a few days after closing
+- More commonly the wire arrives within a few days after closing

-Your job: Show up, sign everything, triple-check wire instructions, and begin the transition you’ve planned.
+Your job: Show up.
+Sign everything.
+Triple-check wire instructions.
+Begin the transition you’ve planned.

 Essential Vocabulary

 SBA 7(a): The government’s primary loan program for business acquisitions.
-The SBA guarantees 75% of loans over $150k, encouraging banks to lend.
+The SBA guarantees 75% of loans over $150k.
+This encourages banks to lend.

 SDE (Seller’s Discretionary Earnings): Cash flow available to a new owner.
 Includes net income plus your salary plus legitimate business expenses that are personal in nature.